education.vic.gov.au

 Details

-Schools must complete the steps outlined below when purchasing public construction works or services valued at $50,000 (including GST) or less to ensure the Department fulfills its mandatory obligations under the Project Development and Construction Management Act 1994 (Vic)External Link (PDCMA) and the Ministerial Directions and Instructions for Public Construction Procurement.External Link
+Correctly executed procurement of public construction works or services valued between $5,000 and $100,000 (including GST) ensure the Department of Education fulfils its mandatory obligations under the Project Development and Construction Management Act 1994 (Vic)External Link (PDCMA) and the Ministerial Directions and Instructions for Public Construction ProcurementExternal Link .

-Schools must obtain at least one supplier quote for contracts valued at $50,000 (including GST) or less.
-However, the VSBA recommends seeking multiple quotes wherever possible.
+• obtain at least one supplier quote for contracts valued between $5,000 and $50,000 (including GST).
+However, the VSBA recommends seeking multiple quotes wherever possible

-If the contract value is estimated to exceed $50,000 (including GST), schools must not obtain tenders or quotations, or commence or enter into any associated works, services or contracts, until they have sought VSBA approval to proceed.
-Refer to guidance for this in the Department's School-funded Capital Projects Policy.
+If the contract value is estimated to exceed $100,000 (including GST), schools must not obtain tenders or quotes, or commence or enter into any associated works, services or contracts, until they have sought VSBA approval to proceed.
+Refer to School-funded Capital Projects Policy for information on how to seek approval.

 Instructions for both single and multi-quote procurements

-The Flowchart for Single and Multi-quote Low Value Construction procurements (in the Resources tab) instructs schools how to procure construction contracts valued at $50,000 or less (including GST) in compliance with this policy.
+The Flowchart for single and multi-quote low-value construction procurements (in the Resources tab) instructs schools how to procure construction contracts valued between $5,000 and $100,000 (including GST) in compliance with this policy.

 Definitions